 We’ve hand-picked this list of fantastic games to suit a wide range of players and interests, showing off just a sample of the most fun and interesting games that have been released in the last few years.
 Since you have likely been stuck at home for months, these might be just the thing you need for some new activities to do with the family.

-- Best Board Game for two players: — $15
+- Best Board Game for two players: Mastermind — $15

-- Best virtual board game: Yahtzee — Free to download in the or
+- Best virtual board game: Yahtzee — Free to download in the App Store or Google Play Store

 Ah, the simple pleasure of laying down tiles to build a bustling French town.
 What could be better?
 How about squatting on your friend’s plot of land and claiming it as your own, turning all their hard work into sweet, sweet points for yourself?
 That magical feeling can be yours in Carcassonne, a game that looks charming and simple, but hides a competitive core.
 Gameplay in Carcassonne is straightforward: When it’s your turn, you draw a tile at random and then place it next to one of the already-placed tiles that make up the growing landscape.
 Connect roads to roads, fields to fields, cities to cities, and then place your workers down to claim these features as your own.
 If two different areas eventually collide, the player with the most pieces there will end up scoring all the points in the end, so you have to decide whether to build in isolation, watching from afar as you friends bludgeon each other over prime land, or get in on the action yourself.